Visit our other Wisconsin Historical Society websites!

 Description: Main Street looking south.

-Description: View of Independence Opera House auditorium and stage from balcony.
+Description: View of Independence Opera House Auditorium and from stage.

 If you didn't find the material you searched for, our Library Reference Staff can help.